Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: I. Effective Hamiltonian for multi-frequency lattice depth modulation

 Expanding $H_{\rm rot}$ in Fourier components gives

-Under the even-time driving convention ($\phi_j=0$ or $\pi$) the coefficients $c_n(k)$ and $g_n(k)$ are real, so the Hamiltonian in Eq.~\eqref{eq_AppHrot2} does not contain a $\sigma_x$ term (ignoring $\sigma_0$), which is consistent with the conventional chiral-symmetry structure of the model.
-Moreover, the time average of the scalar part vanishes:
+Under the even-time driving convention ($\phi_j=0$ or $\pi$), the coefficients $c_n(k)$ and $g_n(k)$ are real.
+As a result, Eq.~\eqref{eq_AppHrot2} contains no $\sigma_x$ term (apart from the trivial $\sigma_0$ contribution), consistent with the conventional chiral-symmetry structure of the model.
+Moreover, the time average of the scalar modulation term vanishes:

 for even-time driving.